-This series of 6 articles has been written to help aspiring entrepreneurs understand the activities required to 1) develop a hardware product, and 2) build a successful business.
-We’ve written these based on 10 years of experience in bringing technology products to market, and the knowledge gained investing in start-ups in Australia, Europe and North America.
+We’re writing a series of 6 posts to help aspiring entrepreneurs understand the activities required to 1) develop a hardware product, and 2) build a successful business.
+We’ve written these based on 13 years of experience in bringing technology products to market, and the knowledge gained investing in start-ups in Australia, Europe and North America.

 Each article will address a different stage of taking your idea to market.
-We start with Part 1 where we need to validate the idea and finish with Part 6, supporting a hugely successful product in market.
+We start with Part 1 and the need to validate an idea and finish with Part 6, supporting a hugely successful product in market.

 - Part 1 – Introduction, ideas, passion, market fit